Are you thinking about snorkeling during your next warm-weather cruise? Here’s why you should consider trying a full face snorkel mask.

 How do full face snorkel masks work?

 The mask goes over your eyes, nose, and mouth, so you’re able to breathe just through your nose.
 You don’t have to hold anything in your mouth, so you just keep it closed.
-This is great if your snorkel partner is annoying.
-Kidding!
 The snorkel snaps onto the top of the mask and angles back.
 This feature allows you to swim normally without ever having to adjust the tube.

 The strap setup kind of reminds me of a sports bra – you have to wiggle into it, but it holds securely once you’re in.
 Having soft elasticated straps was also a nice upgrade over a rubber strap that always tore at my hair when I needed to adjust it.
 Be sure to check the manufacturer’s size information so you get the right size snorkel mask for your head.